Support for family and friends

 Talking to health professionals

-Health professionals involved in your loved one’s care may not be able to discuss his diagnosis, treatment or care with you, unless he gives them permission.
+Health professionals involved in your loved one’s care can give you information about his diagnosis, treatment or care.
+But they can only do this if your loved one gives them permission.
 If he is happy for you to know about these things, he needs to let his doctor or nurse know.
 He can request this for anyone – whether that’s a partner, family member or friend.

 Some people don’t feel confident talking to health professionals.
 But it’s always worth asking if you’re not sure about something, or if you have a question or concern.
 Sometimes health professionals will ask if you have any questions.
 But if they don’t, it could be because they assume you understand what has been said, or that you would ask if you had any questions.

 As a partner or relative, you also have the right to information and support for yourself.
-If you don’t feel able to talk to the doctors or nurses treating your loved one, make an appointment with your GP.
+You can talk to the doctors or nurses treating your loved one, or make an appointment with your GP.
 Or you can call our Specialist Nurses, who are here for you too.

 Talking about it